amiorin/vim-project/README.md

 " project#utils#alternate returns a dictionary with a method ``invoke(title)``.
 "
-" everytime we open a file inside the project if the path starts with " ``spec`` or ``src`` the commands :A are defined.
+" every time we open a file inside the project if the path starts with " ``spec`` or ``src`` the commands :A are defined.
 "
 " +_spec means add _spec to the file